-It’s important to visualize what you gain from achieving something – but I also think you need to see what happens in the absence of that achievement.
+It’s important to visualize what you gain from achieving something – but I think you also need to imagine what happens in the absence of that achievement.

 So, once I’ve settled on a goal, I challenge myself to answer a few other questions:

 - Why does this goal matter to you?